CumulusNetworks/docs/content/cumulus-netq-32/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 To compare this data with the same data at a previous time:

-1. Open another large EVPN Service card.
+1. Open another large Network Services|All EVPN Sessions card.

 2. Move the new card next to the original card if needed.

 3. Change the time period for the data on the new card by hovering over the card and clicking <img src="https://icons.cumulusnetworks.com/01-Interface-Essential/18-Time/time-stopwatch.svg" height="18" width="18"/>.

 4. Select the time period that you want to compare with the current time.

     You can now see whether there are significant differences between this time period and the previous time period.